 So why all the hoopla about all-cash?
 Because (a) the buyer is foreign (b) there will be no need for a bank to approve the loan (c) it is assumed that the buyer will pay the offering price and will not haggle because he or she is rich.
 It seems now that more and more U.S. residential real estate deals are done by foreigners with all cash deals, and that many of them use LLCs (limited liability corporations) which may in turn be owned by an offshore entity.
 It is known that this approach to buying property in the U.S. has a benefit relative to buying the property in the name of an individual.
-This advantage has to do with estate-taxes.
+This advantage has to do with estate tax.
 Ownership of apartments or houses can be held in shares of the LLC and the tax liability would be much less than if the title of the property is transferred from parent to siblings as part of an estate.

-The all-cash transactions in real estate using the LLC owned by a foreign offshore entity can be used to take money out of other countries, obtained through corruption, bribes or other means and transferred to the foreign entity and invest it in U.S. real estate.
+All-cash transactions in real estate using an LLC owned by a foreign offshore entity can also be used to take money out of other countries, obtained through corruption, bribes or other means, transfer it to the foreign entity and finally invest it in U.S. real estate.
 The practice opens a wide avenue for money-laundering in the U.S.

 With its benign tax code, a system of justice which protects individual rights, excellent universities and hospitals and general openness towards other cultures, the United States is a very desirable destination for Global Kleptocrats wanting to carry on a ''normal life''.
 After establishing a U.S. residence and domicile for his family, the GK can transform himself into a pillar of the cultural life in American communities, bringing that je ne sais quoi (accent, sense of humor, generosity, social ability) which will make him a fixture of cultural life.
-It is, for the lack of a better expression, a win-win situation for the GK and the host.
+It is, for the lack of a better expression, a win-win situation for the GK and its host.

 One should hasten to add that the U.S. is not the only destination of Global Kleptocrats.
 For many years, Switzerland and the United Kingdom were natural destinations.
-The advantage of the latter countries were friendly and secretive banking systems, providing anonymity and proximity to Europe without being located specifically in the heavily regulated and taxed European nation-states.
+The advantages provided by these countries were friendly and secretive banking systems, providing anonymity and proximity to Europe without being located specifically in the heavily regulated and taxed European nation-states.

-In the 21st Century, the classic tax havens of the U.K., Switzerland, Cyprus, and the Principality of Monaco have become too obvious and, I believe, too small, to satisfy the demands of the new Global Kleptocrats.
-One has read many stories about African fortunes based on "blood diamonds" residing in Swiss cantons, of hidden accounts containing Nazi treasures, and of sheiks and princesses going on wild Harrods's shopping sprees.
-But it appears that the old tax shelters of the 20th century will not suffice to satisfy the new Global Kleptocracy's need to launder money.
+In the 21st Century, the classic tax havens, namely, the U.K., Switzerland, Cyprus, and the Principality of Monaco have become too obvious.
+One has read way too many stories about African fortunes based on "blood diamonds" residing in Swiss cantons, of hidden accounts containing Nazi treasures, and of sheiks and princesses going on wild Harrods's shopping sprees.
+It appears that these old tax shelters will not satisfy the Global Kleptocracy's need to launder money.